reserach-12344321/fault_hardened_transformers/README.md

 ## analysis/

+This code processes the results of our training experiments to produce the papers in our manuscript and also some supplementary material.

+Each notebook references  [this summary data]([https://www.example.com](https://drive.google.com/file/d/10bgaNYoaDGxOcslQ1aWuFFzhJZTs4Lqt/view?usp=drive_link)); you'll need to download it and replace the data path in the notebooks to re-run them.

-[fit_matched_scaling_law.py](analysis/fit_matched_scaling_law.py) is the script that produces the fits.
+* [fit_matched_scaling_law.py](analysis/fit_matched_scaling_law.py) is the script that produces the fits.
 It loads the processed JSONs, screens them, builds each cohort's $(N, D, L)$ arrays, fits, bootstraps and dumps the result.
 The notebooks read what it wrote.

 * [scaling_law_plots.ipynb](analysis/scaling_law_plots.ipynb) reads a saved fit and makes the main figures: the residuals, the pairwise bootstrap correlations between fit parameters, the